SublimeText/LaTeXTools/README.markdown

 By default, after compilation, the focus stays on the ST2 window.
 This is convenient if you like to work with the editor and PDF viewer window open side by side, and just glance at the PDF output to make sure that all is OK.
 If however the editor and viewer windows overlap (e.g. if you have a small screen), you may prefer the viewer window to get the focus (i.e. become the foremost window) after compiling.
 To this end, you can use the `toggle_focus` command to change this behavior.
 The first time you invoke this command, the focus will shift to the viewer window after compiling the current file; if you invoke the command again, the post-compilation focus reverts to the editor window.
 Every time you invoke `toggle_focus`, a message will appear in the status bar.

 You can change the default focus behavior via the `keep_focus` option: see the "Settings" section below.

+### Toggling PDF syncing (forward search) following a build ###

+**Keybinding:** `C-l,t,s`

+By default, after compilation, LaTeXTools performs a 'forward search' so that the PDF viewer shows the point in the PDF file corresponding to the current cursor position in ST2 (by the way, you can trigger a forward search at any other time, not just when you are compiling: see below).
+If for whatever reason you don't like this behavior, you can turn it off using the `toggle_fwdsync` command.
+As for `toggle_focus`, a message will appear in the status bar to reflect this.

+You can also change the default sync behavior via the `forward_sync` option: see the "Settings" section below.

+### Checking the status of toggles and defaults ###

+**Keybinding:** `C-l,t,?`

+This causes the status message to list the default settings of the focus and sync options, and their current toggle values.

 Forward and Inverse Search
 ---------------------------